timelapse-project/timelapse/doc/contracts/Billing.md

 ### `addToScore(address _phoneHash)` (public)

-Increase scoring information of a customer
+Add customer if unknow and increase scoring information of a customer

 This function is directly called when API receives a topUp for a customer (identified with `_phoneHash`) with a target other than Timelapse